 The oral questioning will be completed in 45-60 minutes at a training provider or an employer work site.
 Both the employer representative and training provider may participate in this.
-If they were to attend their purpose would be to allow them to support the apprentice, provide validation of the apprentice's responses increasing the authenticity of the assessment and the grading outcome.
+If they were to attend, this allows them to support the apprentice and provide validation of the apprentice's responses increasing the authenticity of the assessment and the grading outcome.
 The employer and training provider will not have an input into the assessment decision/outcomes of this assessment.
 Usually the oral questioning with take place the day following the skills test, however if this is not feasible it should be attempted within 10 working days.

-The way in which these assessments will cover the content of the apprenticeship standard is outlined in the table below.
+The ways in which these assessments will cover the content of the apprenticeship standard are outlined in the table below.